NicolasDenoyelle/dynamic_lstopo/README.md

 ```
 lstopo <perf options> <your_application> <your application args>
 ```
-Note: setting output to a pdf, a png, or a svg file will accumulate all and output values once, instead of classic graphic output where the display is refreshed periodically.
+Note: setting output to a pdf, a png, or a svg file will accumulate values and output them once, instead of classic graphic output where the display is refreshed periodically.

 * Instrumenting your code: